therakib7/propovoice/README.txt

 This plugin has a beautiful Dashboard.
 Where you can see top statistics at a glance with charts and graphs and manage activities.

 == 🏆 Manage Client ==
 This plugin has Client managing features.
-Where you can easily manage your clients.Managing clients in a great way gains their satisfaction that grows your business.
-Propovoice made client management flawless.
+Where you can easily manage your client.

 == 🏆 Manage Estimate ==
 You can create beautiful Estimates for your clients  and you can send it easily to them.
 Propovoice helps you create and send professional estimates that clients can’t refuse.